abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Partial order
 ===

 Like linear orders, a partial orders consists of a set plus a relationship, with the only difference that, although it still obeys the reflexive, transitive and the antisymmetric laws, the relationship does not obey the law of totality -  not all elements are necessarily ordered.
-I say "necessarily" because even if all elements are ordered, the partial order is still a partial order (just as a group is still a monoid) - all linear orders are also partial orders, but not the other way around (we can create an *order of orders*, based on which is more general, but that is probably too meta).
+I say "necessarily" because even if all elements are ordered, the partial order is still a partial order (just as a group is still a monoid) - all linear orders are also partial orders, but not the other way around (we can even create an *order of orders*, based on which is more general).

 So let's revisit the example of the soccer players ranglist.
 The first version that includes just **m**yself, my **g**randmother and her **f**riend is a linear order.